OSU-NLP-Group/SeeAct/README.md

 ## Running Web Agent
-**Please fill in the OpenAI API Key in the configuration file at `src/config/demo_mode.toml` before running SeeAct.
+**Please set your OpenAI API Key in environment or .env file before running SeeAct.
 Your API key is available through your [OpenAI account page](https://platform.openai.com/account/api-keys).
 Note that the key is only stored locally and will NOT be shared anywhere.**